aaronlindsay879/not-a-wiki-hugo/content/builds/MercBuilds.md

 <h6><img src="/Factions/picks/MercenaryTopPage.png" alt="Spellcraft" align="middle"></h6>
 <p><b>Important</b>: For <font color=DarkRed><b>R12</b> and above get the <b>Know Your Enemy Part I</b> Artifact, using the Harley Quinn build.</font>

-<p>With version 2 comes the ability to load and save mercenary builds.
-The Faction Upgrades and Spells are saved in templates.</p>
+With version 2 comes the ability to load and save mercenary builds.
+The Faction Upgrades and Spells are saved in templates.

-<p><b>Note</b>: You will need to manually select the alignment and bloodline.</p>
+**Note**: You will need to manually select the alignment and bloodline.

-<p><b>Templates</b> can be found at the top of each build table (if available).</p>
+**Templates** can be found at the top of each build table (if available).

-<p><b>Note</b>: Most Templates are in order that the game save them in.
-Also when loading Templates the game will buy the upgrades you can afford first and you may need to load Templates several times to buy all upgrades.</p>
+**Note**: Most Templates are in order that the game save them in.
+Also when loading Templates the game will buy the upgrades you can afford first and you may need to load Templates several times to buy all upgrades.